FxMx006/FxMx006/README.md

 # 💫 About Me:
-🔭 Hello, I'm Felix as well as I've been programming in Python for a year. <br>🌱 Currently, I am working my way into the topic of Artificial Intelligence.<br>⚡ Besides programming, I listen to endifferent music and play computer <br> games.
+🔭 Hello, I'm Felix as well as I've been programming in Python for a year. <br>🌱 Currently, I am working my way into the topic of Artificial Intelligence.<br>⚡ Besides programming, I listen to endifferent music and play computer games.
 <br>

 # 💻 Tech Stack: